Stuart Forster outlines things to do in Nova Scotia’s provincial capital in this guide to 48 hours in Halifax.

 Recommendations for things to do in Halifax

 Don’t just take my word as to why it’s worth planning at least a couple of days in Nova Scotia’s provincial capital.
-Here’s further suggestions from experts relating to attractions Halifax offers visitors:
+Here are further suggestions from experts relating to attractions Halifax offers visitors:

 “The Lower Deck was probably my favourite.
 It’s a friendly place with a really fun band, space to dance and a lot of lovely craft beers to try out.
 The Split Crow is the oldest tavern in Halifax and was also brilliant with a great atmosphere and proper loud music!
 I’m sure it varies from night to night, and my advice would be to try out a few different places to find the atmosphere, music, decibel-level, beer or crowd,” adds Kathryn.